Peoples Academy Middle Level and Stowe Middle School recently highlighted on the Tarrant Institute for Innovative Education's Blog: READ ALL ABOUT IT!

 “While students get feedback from their teachers whether they want it or not, they naturally and consistently look for feedback from their peers.
 When we as their teachers, organize the structure of lessons to allow for, and expect, collaboration between our students, they will naturally be more engaged.

-As the REAL Framework supports: “…when students are strongly engaged they are successfully involved in tasks of high intellectual quality and they have passionate positive feelings about these tasks”.
+when students are strongly engaged they are successfully involved in tasks of high intellectual quality and they have passionate positive feelings about these tasks”.

 We want our students to be engaged and fluent in high order skills like analyzing and synthesising, so why not utilize their interest in working directly with peers?”